epage/cargo-script-mvs/0000-rust-script.md

 1. Conflicting work and projects
 2. Cargo evolutional conflicts
-3. The posibility to confuse or distract developers
+3. The possibility to confuse or distract developers

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives